Support for students with complex health needs or disability

 • clearly labelled medication showing dosage and frequency along with a medication authority

-• how the illness or disability might affect learning
+• how the illness or disability might affect learning, including specific subjects that are impacted

 • ways the school can support the student to manage independently.